anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/05-Azure-Cosmos-DB-lab.md

 ## A) Provisioning and configuring
-### A1.
+### A2.
 Create database and collection in the account
-Configure firewall settings as needed; Not required if not needed or completed already in Azure SQL database lab.

-### A2.
-Capture credentials

 ![1-cosmos-db](../../../images/6-cosmos-db/3.png)
 <br>
 <hr>